shiblon/entroq/README.md

 this to start an EntroQ service, then talk to it using the provided Go or Python libraries.
 It exposes port `37706` by default.

+The default service that runs uses an in-memory work queue, coupled with an optional write-ahead log for persistence and fault tolerance.
+There is also a PostgreSQL-backed version that can be chosen.

-If you merely want a single-process in-memory work queue for Go, you can just use the in-memory implementation of the library without any server at all.
+If you merely want an in-process work queue for Go, you can just use the in-memory implementation of the library without any server at all.
 For other languages, you should use the service and the gRPC-based language-specific library to talk to it.

 There is also a command-line client that you can use to talk to the EntroQ
 service:

-    go install entrogo.com/entroq/cmd/eqc
+    go install entrogo.com/entroq/cmd/eqc@latest
     eqc --help

-You can then run `eqc` to talk to an EntroQ service (such as one started in the `shiblon/entroq` container).
+You can then run `eqc` to talk to an EntroQ service (such as one started in the `shiblon/entroq` container from Docker Hub).

 There is also a Python-based command line, installable via pip: